nfdi4health/metadata-annotation-workbench/README.md

-# Metadata Annotation Service
+# Metadata Annotation Workbench
-A metadata annotation service to support standardised metadata annotation.
+The Metadata Annotation Workbench supports standardised metadata annotation.
 The prototypical service will support researchers and data holders with the FAIRification of already existing and new data collections.